 See hundreds of animals from all over the world at Out of Africa Wildlife Park, open 7 days a week!
 The park offers fun, exciting and educational attractions for the whole family to enjoy such as Wildlife Preserve,Tiger Splash, African Bush Safari, Giant Snake Show, Wonders of the Wildlife Show and Predator Feed.
 These adventures give you the opportunity to get up close to wild life in a natural habitat.
 With all the great attractions offered we highly suggest allowing at least four hours to experience all the Park's adventures.
 Where else would you be able to kiss a giraffe, feed a Tiger, or watch people and tigers play together in a giant swimming pool?

-For more than twenty years the Blazin’ M Ranch has been providing visitors and locals alike with memories to last a lifetime!
+For more than twenty years Blazin’ M Ranch has been providing visitors and locals alike with memories to last a lifetime!
 Come for the chuckwagon supper and western stage show, hang around for an authentically replicated Western town with an abundance of attractions and activities sure to delight and entertain!
 Check out the shooting gallery, get some ropin’ lessons, ride a vintage tractor pull; visit the saloon, one of a kind museum, Old-Tyme photo studio and boutique Western shops, all just twenty minutes from Sedona!
 Don’t miss a visit to the Blazin’ M Ranch, where “happy trails” are just the beginning.

 Check the Blazin M Ranch's website for more details, or call 800.937.8643 if you have any questions.

-- Delicious Cowboy Cookouts for breakfast or dinner, with kids activities and entertainment
+- Delicious Cowboy Cookouts with live entertainment

 - Stay on the ranch in our Little Gem Guest House, sleeps 2 – 10 people